 If your email platform offers retargeting options, set up another mass mail to a specific group based on how they interacted (or didn’t interact) with your initial campaign.

-In GMass, you can use the email list builder tool to find campaign recipients who did or didn’t do a certain action — then send a new campaign to those recipients.
+In GMass, you can use our segmented campaign tool to find campaign recipients who did or didn’t do a certain action — then send a new campaign to those recipients.

 Mass Email Sending FAQ

 Still have questions about mass email sending?
 We’re answering them here (and we’ll keep adding more answers as questions pop up in the future).

 Mass email marketing is the process of sending a single email message to a group of recipients to promote a product or service.
 Mass emails, also sometimes called email blasts or bulk emails, may include mail merge personalization, however, the emails are all sent as part of one campaign.